-Large accelerated filer Х Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an omorging growth cor nnany indicato by c back mark if the registrant has elected not to use the extended transition period for
+Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No x As of April 15, 2019, there were 125,280,595 shares of Common Stock outstanding.
+Yes \Box No x As of July 15, 2019, there were 120,507,491 shares of Common Stock outstanding.